 - View our Photo Gallery and Videos

-- See the “New Member’s Guide to the SCA”
+- Read the “Newcomer’s Guide to the SCA”

 Every local group is different.
 Some run demos and emphasize new member outreach, while others may be waiting for you to contact them.
 Some large groups sponsor a variety of practices, workshops, and events in their area, while members of smaller groups may need to travel in order to participate in such activities.
 You are welcome to participate in SCA activities and events sponsored by any group you want to travel to, near or far.
 One group may have a strong fighter practice, another an amazing sewing circle, and another a monthly dance practice.
 Try them all!

 what you’ll need to bring, what to expect at the event

 - The Known World Handbook and many other publications are also available from the SCA Marketplace.